-My parents didn’t know the science behind eating liver.
-They simply prepared it and ate it because it was a traditional dish that was passed down from generation to generation.
+My mom didn’t know the science behind eating liver.
+She simply prepared it and ate it because it was a traditional dish that was passed down from generation to generation.

-Today, I follow their lead and eat liver.
+Today, I follow her lead and eat the liver.

 And, I really enjoy it.

 No, actually, I LOVE it!

 Below is one of my favorite liver recipes – it’s rich, creamy, delicious, and it won’t make you gag.
 I promise.

 A B12 deficient client once told me she would NEVER EVER eat liver because it’s toxic!